GiansCode/GianReferrals/README.md

 number of joins for the user parsing the placeholder, and top returns the top users in the format `uuid - joins\n`.

+To build the PAPI expansion, run
+`./gradlew shadowJar`, the jar will be in `sample/servers/bukkit/plugins/PlaceholderAPI/expansions`